ibrahim-rasyid/MatDis-Minimax/README.md

 2. Add your .pgn chess game file in the test directory.
 Make sure the moves in the file does not contain any illegal moves

+3. Edit the main.py file at line 40 with the chess engine available in your device

-3. Run main.py file or open a terminal in src directory, then run following command in the terminal you have opened
+4. Run main.py file or open a terminal in src directory, then run following command in the terminal you have opened
 ```shell
     python main.py
 ```